andylvua/myshell/README.md

   <br><br>
   The shell waits for all commands to finish.
 However, the commands are executed asynchronously, and order of execution is undefined.<br>
   <br>
-  The exit code (`msh_errno`) after the pipeline is exacly the exit code of the last command in the pipeline.
+  The exit code (`msh_errno`) after the pipeline is exactly the exit code of the last command in the pipeline.

   > **Note**
   >